Arkhangelsk Oblast: Agriculture

 Fishery traditionally was the main means of subsistence in the Pomor villages at the White Sea coast.
 During the Soviet times, the fishermen were organized into collective and state farms (Sovkhoz's) and the fishery was heavily subsidized.
 In the 1990s the subsidies were stopped, and the fishery went into a serious crisis, some of the villages were deserted.

-In the valleys of the main rivers, there is some cattle breeding and crop and potato growing, which is, however, difficult because of the cold climate.
+In the valleys of the main rivers, there is some cattle breeding and crop and potato growing, which is, however, difficult due to the cold climate.
 Ustyansky District is notable for bee-keeping.
 Two notable breeds originate from Arkhangelsk Oblast.
 The Kholmogory cattle, from Kholmogory and Arkhangelsk countryside, mostly black and white, was particularly stable against cold climate in Northern Russia and eventually spread well beyond the Arkhangelsk Region.
 The Mezen horses, bred in the Mezen River valley, are rather small but suitable for difficult work and easily survive cold winters.